 - To make informed decisions regarding the course of care and treatment.
 This includes resolving dilemmas about care decisions, formulating advance directives, and having hospital staff and practitioners who provide care in the hospital comply with these directives, when applicable, by withholding resuscitative services, forgoing or withdrawing life-sustaining treatment, and by providing care at the end of life.

 - To refuse medication and treatment to the extent permitted by law and to be informed of the medical consequences of this act.

-- To receive quick response to reports of pain, and to receive effective pain assessment, management and treatment in accordance with N.J.A.C.8:43E-6.
+- To receive quick response to reports of pain, and to receive effective pain management.
+To receive information about pain and pain relief measures.